shannonlindsay/Data-AI-Dev/index.md

 # Content Directory

-Hyperlinks to each of the lab exercises and demos are listed below.
+Hyperlinks to each of the lab exercises and lab environments are listed below.

+For testing, lab instructions will **not** be in the VM.
+Access the lab instructions here in GitHub.

 ## Labs